An Image Registration Model in Electron Backscatter Diffraction: Discrete Image Registration Model

-with data term \eqref{eq:data_quaternion} and regularizer \eqref{eq:orig} by using finite dimensional, bilinear approximations of the involved functions and by discretizing the corresponding integrals using quadrature rules.
-Henceforth, we assume that working on a discrete grid already provides a smoothing in the sense of Subsection~\ref{sec:well-posed_modifications_1} with an appropriate small $\varepsilon$.
+with data term \eqref{eq:data_quaternion} and regularizer \eqref{eq:orig} by using finite dimensional, bilinear approximations of the involved functions and by discretizing the corresponding integrals using equidistant samples.
+Henceforth, we assume that working on a discrete grid already provides a smoothing in the sense of Subsection~\ref{sec:well-posed_modifications_1} with an appropriately small $\varepsilon$.
 We have also implemented the ``higher regularity of $\varphi$'' approach from Subsection~\ref{sec:well-posed_modifications_2} and will show results in the numerical part.
 However, we only briefly comment on the modified discretization for this approach in Remark~\ref{rem:discrete_modifications}.

 Using the notation

 with the $2 \times 2$ identity matrix $\mathbf{I}_2$ and recalling the TGV definition \eqref{eq:tgv}, we aim to minimize a discrete version of

 Let the domains $\Omega\coloneqq (0, a) \times (0, b)$ and $ \Omega_1\coloneqq (0, a_1) \times (0, b_1)$ be rectangles with sides having integer lengths $a,b,a_1,b_1 \in \mathbb N$.
 We assume that all occurring functions can be approximated by interpolation at prescribed sampling points.
 More precisely, we define the bilinear interpolation basis function $B\colon \R^2 \to \R$ by